Skip to main content

 The bridge crosses Ames Creek on Ames Lake-Carnation Road NE, in rural unincorporated King County between Redmond, WA and Carnation, WA.
 View larger image (347KB)

-Why is King County replacing the bridge?
+Why did King County replace the bridge?

 Project timeline